What are Fungus Gnats?

-Fungus gnats are small black flying bugs, in size somewhere between a fruit fly and a small mosquito.
-Some may mistake them for fruit flies, but whereas fruit flies are generally found around your food, fungus gnats are found on the surface of the soil or around your plants.
+Fungus gnats are small black flying bugs, somewhere between a fruit fly and a small mosquito in size.
+Some may mistake fungus gnats for fruit flies, but whereas fruit flies are generally found around your food, fungus gnats are found on the surface of the soil or around your plants.

 While it is lovely to have a house bursting with plants, having a house bursting with fungus gnats is not!
-Unfortunately these pesky little bugs are a common problem on plants indoors.
+Unfortunately these pesky little bugs are a common problem on indoor plants.
 While the mature fungus gnats do not bite or harm plants they can be annoying and unpleasant to have in your home.
-The larvae on the other hand live in the top inch of your plant's soil and can damage the tender roots causing harm to your plants.
+Fungus gnat larvae on the other hand live in the top inch of your plant's soil and feed on the tender roots, causing harm to your plants.
 Young plants are especially vulnerable to fungus gnat damage because they have not yet developed a strong root support system.

-The good news is there is a number of natural ways to get rid of fungus gnats!
-Choose a few of them to try, or try them all, whatever works best for you.
+The good news is there are a number of ways to get rid of fungus gnats!
+Choose a few of these methods to try.
+A multi-pronged approach will be most effective!

 Disclosure: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.ca.
 As an Amazon Associate I earn from qualifying purchases.